Up to $5 million to support Western Australian sheep producers and supply chain businesses to adjust to the phase-out of live sheep exports by sea.

 To maximise chances of success, applicants should clearly demonstrate the following in their submission:

-- Economic Contribution – Show how the project will boost competition, efficiency, productivity, and resilience in the WA sheep supply chain.
+- Economic Contribution โ Show how the project will boost competition, efficiency, productivity, and resilience in the WA sheep supply chain.

-- Innovation and Technology – Highlight any new infrastructure, digital systems, or technological advancements and their benefits.
+- Innovation and Technology โ Highlight any new infrastructure, digital systems, or technological advancements and their benefits.

-- Project Feasibility and Delivery – Provide a clear project plan with timelines, milestones, and risk management strategies.
+- Project Feasibility and Delivery โ Provide a clear project plan with timelines, milestones, and risk management strategies.

-- Financial Capacity – Prove the business is financially viable and able to meet the 50% cash co-contribution.
+- Financial Capacity โ Prove the business is financially viable and able to meet the 50% cash co-contribution.

-- Industry Integration – Demonstrate how the project aligns with the broader WA sheep market and supports the transition from live exports.
+- Industry Integration โ Demonstrate how the project aligns with the broader WA sheep market and supports the transition from live exports.

-- Value for Money – Explain why the project is a sound investment with wider economic, environmental, and social benefits.
+- Value for Money โ Explain why the project is a sound investment with wider economic, environmental, and social benefits.

-- Compliance Standing – Confirm the business is in good standing with tax, regulatory, and licensing requirements.
+- Compliance Standing โ Confirm the business is in good standing with tax, regulatory, and licensing requirements.

 Information to prepare for the Supply Chain Capacity Program application

-- Detailed project description, objectives, and business case.
+- Detailed project description, purpose and objectives.

-- Itemised budget and evidence of co-contribution.
+- Itemised project budget and grant request (maximum 50%).

-- Project schedule and risk mitigation plan.
+- Project timeline and milestones.

 Applying for the Supply Chain Capacity Program